 In this section, we present the design of a very simple lookup model for the POSL and DAL tasks.
 We present the detailed implementation of both models below, but their general idea is looking at the training set for an instance's most frequent label, and falling back to an overall general label frequency in case it is not found.

-\paragraph{POSL} In this task, the lookup model has two behaviors: (i) for a word which appear in the training set, it guesses its most common label; (ii) for an out of vocabulary word, it guesses the most overall frequent label in the training set.
+\paragraph{POSL.} In this task, the lookup model has two behaviors: (i) if a word appears in the training set, it guesses its most common label; (ii) if an out-of-vocabulary word, it guesses the most overall frequent label in the training set.

-\paragraph{DAL} In the DAL task, the lookup model has four behaviors: (i) for an arc which appear in the training set, it guesses its most common label; (ii) for an unknown arc, it guesses the most overall frequent label in the training set for the arc's tail word; (iii) if the tail of the arc is an an out of vocabulary word, it guesses the most frequent label in the training set for the head word; (iv) finally, if the head is also out of vocabulary word, it guesses the most overall frequent arc label in the training set.
+\paragraph{DAL.} In the DAL task, the lookup model has four behaviors: (i) for an arc which appear in the training set, it guesses its most common label; (ii) for an unknown arc, it guesses the most overall frequent label in the training set for the arc's tail word; (iii) if the tail of the arc is an an out of vocabulary word, it guesses the most frequent label in the training set for the head word; (iv) finally, if the head is also out of vocabulary word, it guesses the most overall frequent arc label in the training set.\looseness=-1

-\section{Detailed results}
+\section{Detailed Results}

 In this section, we present further results which did not fit into the main text.
-We initially present results in dependency parsing, using the Nuclear Norm as our parametric complexity metric. \Cref{fig:parameteric_parse-english,fig:parameteric_parse-multi} show that, again, the one-hot representation produces the best results in highly constrained scenarios (i.e. with very simple probes).
-Furthermore, comparing this results with \cref{sec:dependency} we see that linear probes cannot do as well as MLPs in this task; suggesting it is indeed harder. \cref{fig:parameteric_parse-english-fullyshuffled} presents fully shuffled results for dependency parsing in English.
+We initially present results in dependency parsing, using the nuclear norm as our parametric complexity metric. \Cref{fig:parameteric_parse-english,fig:parameteric_parse-multi} show that, again, the one-hot representation produces the best results in highly constrained scenarios (i.e., with very simple probes).
+Furthermore, comparing these results with \cref{sec:dependency} we see that linear probes cannot do as well as MLPs in this task, suggesting it is indeed harder. \cref{fig:parameteric_parse-english-fullyshuffled} presents fully shuffled results for dependency parsing in English.
 Comparing it to \cref{sec:dependency} we see the probes' capacity to memorize is much smaller on unstructured input.

 \Cref{tab:results-full} presents the Pareto hypervolume for all the analyzed models, in all languages, for POSL and DAL.
 Analyzing this table we again see that contextual representations do not improve over the non-contextual ones on these tasks by much---even producing worse results in some.